Estimated reading time: 8 minutes

 If you have any questions about the coronavirus test, call the Dutch public information number: 0800-1351

 This article about Amsterdam coronavirus measures was first published on August 24, 2020.
-Last updated on Thursday, July 22, 2021 to include the current Re-open EU map.
+Last updated Sunday, August 29, 2021 to include the current Re-open EU map, updated Amsterdam severity level, and some minor edits.

 - A safety region (veiligheidsregio) in the Netherlands is an area in which various public services and tasks are coordinated by a number of municipalities.
 This includes public order and safety, disaster and crisis management, as well as fire and medical assistance.
 Organizations include police, justice department, Rijkswaterstaat (part of the Dutch Ministry of Infrastructure and Water Management), et cetera. ↩